StarpTech/k8s-gitops/README.md

 - Two-way synchronization (docker registry, config-repository)
 - Out-of-sync detection

-The drawbacks are: You no longer work from the perspective of the application.
-You need to think entirely in config-repositories.
-Those sources must be configured in your cluster.
-They also ship a CLI to solve more advanced usecases.
-Yes, in that case you still need a connection to your cluster.

 In search of something simpler I found the `k14s` tools.
 Those are client tools to simplify the (templating, build, deploy) process without coupling to full-blown community solutions.
 I found out that you can archive the same benefits with client tools.
 The demo in this repository solves:

 - [X] The entire release can be described declaratively and stored in git.